nens/sensordata-demo/README.md

 Likewise, the sensorthings standard had quite some useful documentation on how to use it and how the data is structured.
 The connected systems documentation seemed to be a collection of urls meant to check the conformability to the spec, but not the actual spec.
 I probably haven't.

+Regarding messages received from chirpstack: http+json *seems* the easiest way.
+If a protobuf binary message is send, apparently the full schema must be known+validated on our side.
+With json, se can just extract the fields we need.

 ## TODO